Difference Between Stack and Queue in Data Structure

 Dequeue operation on Queue:

-The operation of removing an element from the queue is Dequeue operation.
+The operation of removing an element from the queue is called as Dequeue operation.

 - Ensure if the queue is not empty.